xXMojerxx/CPSP-131-data-structures/notes.md

   * Operations
     * there are none
 ### Vecotr abstract data type
+* Construction efficiency capacity is constant
+* Insert effeciency capacity is linear
 * Capacity - max number of elements that can be stored
 * Size - number of elements that are stored
 * Things you can do to a vector: